bazelbuild/bazel/site/docs/crosstool-reference.md

   <tr>
    <td><strong><code>per_object_debug_info</code></strong>
    </td>
-   <td>Enabled if the `supports_fission` attribute is set in the `CROSSTOOL`
+    <td>Enabled if the <code>supports_fission</code> attribute is set in the
-       file and the current compilation mode is specified in the
+        `CROSSTOOL` file and the current compilation mode is specified in the
         <code>--fission</code> flag.
    </td>
   </tr>
   <tr>
    <td><strong><code>pic</code></strong>
    </td>
-   <td>Required if the target needs PIC objects for dynamic libraries, always
+   <td>Required if the target needs PIC objects for dynamic libraries.
+Enabled
-       enabled, pic build variable is present when PIC compilation is requested.
+       by default - the `pic` variable is present whenever PIC compilation is requested.
    </td>
   </tr>
 </table>